 The Cathedral of Santa Tecla was built during the 12th to 14th centuries on a site which had previously been occupied by a Roman temple dedicated to Emperor Augustus, a Visigoth Cathedral and a Moorish mosque.

 The cathedral is a mixture of Romanesque and Gothic styles and contains a large collection of religious art including sculptures, paintings and textiles.
 Highlights include the carved Gothic façade and large stained glass rose window, the altar dedicated to Santa Tecla and the rectangular cloisters and gardens.

 Entry to the Cathedral and museum costs; adults €5 students €4 OAPs/ children €3.
-Audio guides cost €2 and guided tours are also available.
+Audio guides cost €2 and there are also guided tours available.

 The archaeological walk (Roman walls)

 The Roman walls which surrounded Tarraco were built during the second century BC, making them the earliest Roman construction outside of Italy.

 During the 16th to 18th century an outer wall with pointed bastions was built to protect the city from artillery fire.